danischiavi/gene-functionality/Notebook.md

                         The distance between "negative control exons" now is set at 100 (arbitrary) instead of the distance between the "functional exons" --> This was done because many exons distances were quite big respect the size of the "complement regions" --> many of this regions were not used reducing considerably the number of negative samples

+* 2024/05/27 - Dani:

+					change how to extract the sequences from the genome: before --> grep on .csv; now bedtools getfasta --> much faster.
+Adapted scripts.
+Now the strand is considered as well: takes inverse complementary for negative strand.

+					The genome sequence now is downloaded from UCSC --> fasta file header chr1 which matches to the chr column we were using --> requirement for bedtools getfasta

+* 2024/05/28 - Dani:

+					add filter to exclude ncRNA which are included in the curated database use to calculate the interaction RNA:RNA (lncRNA and shor-ncRNA sequences script)